Publication Date: May 31, 2022

 Calling Card Etiquette

 Calling cards were primarily used by the beau monde, that is fashionable society, be they gentry, aristocrat, or otherwise.
 It was a symbol of wealth which soon became an essential social correspondence if one wished to move in society--or shall we write that with the capital s of Society to denote the difference between society at large vs the fashionable circle of Society?
-Anyone who was anyone kept a silver tray at the sideboard near the front door where callers would leave their cards.
+Anyone who was anyone kept a silver tray (called a salver) at the sideboard near the front door where callers would leave their cards.
 A calling card was similar to our modern business card, even in design, but the usage was more formalized and socialized.
 The number of cards doled out annually could easily reach into the thousands.

 A single card could express a multitude of meanings, a thank you for a lovely party, condolences, a notification of a pending visit, a notice of being in town or at home, etc. When someone was newly arrived to town, for instance, they may travel from home to home to have their manservant pass off a card to the footman at the door as an announcement that the person was in town and available for calls.